Graphic Design in South Korea

 Faculty: Chris Hamamoto

-Open to undergraduate and graduate students, this course is an immersive two-week design experience introducing students to the vibrant and ascendent design culture of Seoul, South Korea, and the uniquely ahistorical work being produced there today.
+Open to undergraduate and graduate students, this course is an immersive design experience introducing students to the vibrant and ascendant design culture of Seoul, South Korea, and the uniquely ahistorical work being produced there today.
 While quickly becoming one of the technology, fashion, and entertainment capitals of the world, Seoul also supports an experimental local design scene, one informed by the global exchange of ideas resulting from Korean designers going abroad and filtering Dutch, American, and Japanese design influences into their own sui generis approach to design.
-Students take two intense, three-day workshops with local practitioners, participate in an experiential neighborhood walking tour with a local designer, conduct 8-12 design studio visits, and visit culture sites to gain intimate access and insights into the unique culture of Korean design.
+Students take intensive workshops with local practitioners, participate in an experiential neighborhood walking tour with a local designer, conduct design studio visits, and explore numerous sites to gain intimate access and insights into the unique culture of Korean design.

-During their stay, students not only visit contemporary design practitioners, but also become familiar with broader contemporary and traditional Korean Culture.
-Visiting the Bukchon Hanok Village to view the centuries old architecture, Paju Book City – a city totally devoted to the production and circulation of books, eat ‘Temple Food,’ and visit contemporary cultural sites like piknic, SeMA Seoul Museum of Art, The Book Society, Index, and Post Poetics.
+During their stay, students also become familiar with broader contemporary and traditional Korean culture by viewing centuries-old architecture at the Bukchon Hanok Village; visiting the Paju Typographic Institute, an experimental school set in Paju Book City; eating ‘temple food;’ and visiting contemporary sites like Piknic, SeMA Seoul Museum of Art, The Book Society, Index, Your Mind, and Post Poetics.

 Students stay in the Hongdae area of Seoul, a region known for its historical counterculture roots, indie music scene, art and design, cafes, shopping, and nightlife.
 The area encompasses Hongik University, home to the country’s top Graphic Design program, where workshops are held.
 Students have access to Hongik’s design production resources and share in visits from Hongik’s Graphic Design faculty.

-Studio visits may include: Sulki and Min, ADearFriend, James Chae, Yejin Cho, Hey Joe!, Triangle Studio, TEXT, Corners Studio, Ordinary People, Joong hyun Cho, OCQ, Yehwan Song, Studio Fnt, and PAPEPRESS.
+Studio visits may include: Sulki and Min, James Chae, Yejin Cho, Kelly Moonkyung Choi, Hey Joe, Studio–Triangle, TEXT, Corners Studio, Ordinary People, Casuko, OCQ, Shin Shin, Yehwan Song, and PAPER PRESS.

 Chris Hamamoto has exhibited, taught, and lectured in South Korea.
 Visiting on several occasions for research – he has actively pursued, and is maintaining, cross-cultural collaborations with Korean designers focused on understanding and introducing contemporary and historic Korean Graphic Design to new audiences while promoting cultural exchange.

-- For Diversity Studies Studio credit (pending approval): Drawing 1, 2D, 3D, 4D, Writing 1, Foundations in Critical Studies, Intro to the Arts and Intro to the Modern Arts.
+- For Diversity Studies Studio credit: Drawing 1, 2D, 3D, 4D, Writing 1, Foundations in Critical Studies, Intro to the Arts and Intro to the Modern Arts.
 Junior standing

 - Graduate: MFA Design major and instructor approval.

-- For undergraduate students, this course satisfies a Graphic Design Advanced Studio Elective, a Diversity Studies Studio (pending approval), or a Studio Elective.
+- For undergraduate students, this course satisfies a Graphic Design Advanced Studio Elective, a Diversity Studies Studio, or a Studio Elective.

 - For graduate students, this course satisfies a Grad-wide Elective.